 3.3.
-Learning ladder
+Behaviour ladder

 This system provides clear guidance to pupils and staff on the high expectations of behaviour, the rewards and sanctions - see Appendices.
+Each class designs how their ladder is displayed.
 House points are awarded for progressing up the ladder.